IaMacharia/jumia-product-performance-dashboard/README.md

 *--

-## How to Open and Use the Wor*book
+## How to Open and Use the Workbook

-1. Download the Excel workbo*k.
+1. Download the Excel workbook.
-2. Open the file using Microsof* Excel 2016 or later.
+2. Open the file using Microsoft Excel 2016 or later.
-3. Navigate *o the Dashboard sheet.
+3. Navigate to the Dashboard sheet.
 4. Use slicers and filters to explore the data*
 5. Review charts and KPIs for insights.
 6. Refer to the Analysis sheet for calculations and supporting statistics.